 SPOILERWould turn out to unleash a toxin into the Gotham water supply that's later vaporized by some kind of electromagnetic pulse bomb.
 Something like that.
 Maybe I need to rewatch this one.

-#70 on The Most Rewatchable Moviessee more on Batman Begins
+#21 on The Best Movies of the '00ssee more on Batman Begins

 Aside from "Taken," probably the cinema's most clear example of the dangers of upsetting Liam Neeson.
 As the deformed, supernaturally-strong anti-hero Darkman, Neeson musters all of his deep, inner, cartoonishly over-the-top rage.
 (It is, after all, a Sam Raimi movie.)
 Said rage is soon enough misdirected, as it so often is, against a corrupt carny, with disastrous, possibly wince-inducing results.
 You've been warned.
 (Though, granted, you probably watched the clip already.
 Sorry!)